 - The waking up version appears in the pilot episode of Avatar: The Last Airbender as the title character's first line: "I need to ask you something... will you go penguin sledding with me?"
 He gets to do it not long after, but at the time there was no reason to say it.

 - The Simpsons:

 - In "So It's Come to This: A Simpsons Clip Show", Grandpa Simpson claims he slips into and out of comas all the time, then promptly falls asleep on his feet.
 He awakens just as suddenly, muttering "French toast, please!"

-- Bart, in a "Treehouse of Horror" episode, shouts "COWA" just before knocking himself into a coma.
-After a Catapult Wake-up, he cries "BUNGA!"
+- Bart, in the "Bartificial Intelligence" segment of "Treehouse of Horror XVI" episode, shouts "COWA--" just before knocking himself into a coma.
+After a Catapult Wake-up, he cries "--BUNGA!"

 - In an episode of The Powerpuff Girls, The Mayor is startled awake and shouts, "My life is a lie!"

-- In an episode of Rugrats, Tommy and Angelica wake up a sleeping old man at a retirement center by throwing water in his face.
-As he awakens, he shouts "Don't dive yet, admiral, I'm still on deck!"
+- In "Grandpa Moves Out", Tommy and Angelica wake up a sleeping old man at a retirement center by throwing water in his face.
+As he awakens, he shouts "Don't submerge, Admiral!
+I'm still on deck!"
 He then takes one look at Tommy and Angelica and adds "Hey, you're not the admiral."

-- Phineas and Ferb: In "The Secret of Success", Candace awakens her friend Stacy, who's nodded off at a leadership seminar, and Stacy says "Guh... it's not my ferret!"
+- In "The Secret of Success", Candace awakens her friend Stacy, who's nodded off at a leadership seminar, and Stacy says "Guh... it's not my ferret!"